System Shock (series): System Shock: Enhanced Edition (2015)

 Nightdive Studios acquired the rights to the series in 2012, and three years later, released an updated version of System Shock titled System Shock: Enhanced Edition.
 It includes features such as an updated mouselook and resolution.
-The engine was later updated to the KEX engine.
+The engine was later updated to the KEX Engine.

 System Shock (2023)

 Shortly after the release of System Shock: Enhanced Edition, Nightdive opened a Kickstarter campaign to fund a remake of the first game.
 The campaign's funding goal was $900,000; in the month-long campaign, they raised over $1.35 million, surpassing the original goal by over $450,000.
 The remake faced numerous development issues and switched the engine from Unity to Unreal Engine 4.
-It was released for Windows in May 2023, and will later be released on consoles.
+It was released for Windows in May 2023, for PS4, PS5, XOne and XSXS in May 2024, for Nintendo Switch and Switch 2 in December 2025.

 System Shock 2: 25th Anniversary Remaster (2025)

 On a stream during the 20th anniversary of System Shock 2 on August 11, 2019, Nightdive Studios announced an Enhanced Edition of the game was in development.
-Nightdive had been able to disassemble the original game's source code, allowing them to improve upon the original and port the game to their KEX engine, the same engine they used for the System Shock: Enhanced Edition.
+Nightdive had been able to disassemble the original game's source code, allowing them to improve upon the original and port the game to their KEX Engine, the same engine they used for the System Shock: Enhanced Edition.

 It was originally also planned that a virtual reality version of the game would release alongside the Enhanced Edition; however, it was internally scrapped midway through development, for unknown reasons.
 The VR version would have used gameplay features that were introduced with Half-Life: Alyx, and would have also been capable of cross-platform play with players on other platforms than VR.

-In 2025, the port was renamed "System Shock 2: 25th Anniversary Remaster" and released on June 26, 2025 for Windows.
+In 2025, the port was renamed "System Shock 2: 25th Anniversary Remaster" and released on June 26, 2025, for Windows.
 A console port was also developed for the PlayStation 4, Xbox One, PlayStation 5, Xbox Series X/S and Nintendo Switch and is due to be released on July 20.